Instant deck.

 Well, almost instant.
-It took Evan and I about 8 hours to build the flat deck in my garden plan yesterday.
+It took Evan and me about 8 hours to build the flat deck in my garden plan yesterday.
 Neither one of us have ever done this kind of thing before, so we’re feeling pretty pleased with ourselves right now!

 Actually, now that I think about it, the hardest part is TODAY—my arms feel like they’re going to detach themselves from my body.
 I had a difficult time getting out of bed this morning.
 Strong and in shape I am decidedly NOT.

-Today I’m going to be planting a bunch of Pachysandra graciously donated by a friend working on her own garden makeover.
+Today I’m going to be planting a bunch of pachysandra graciously donated by a friend working on her own garden makeover.
 Next week, we’re hoping to start setting up the dog run!

 It looks great!
 Your productivity always amazes me.
 You say you want to do something, then you come up with a plan, then you do it without much delay.
 Seems so simple but most people just can’t seem to do that!
 I can’t wait it to see it stained, I bet it’s going to be fantastic!